 Can I take other medicines while I take Parkinsons’s medication and how can a pharmacist help?

 Many people with Parkinson’s take other medications to treat various unrelated conditions.
-Because some medications can interact with others, it is very important to tell your doctor or health professional about any other medicines, remedies or supplements you are taking, including over the counter medications that have been bought without a prescription.
+Because some medications can interact with others, it is very important to tell your doctor or healthcare professional about any other medicines, remedies or supplements you are taking, including over the counter medications that have been bought without a prescription.

-Some medications may have harmful interactions with other medications known as contraindications, and may worsen your symptoms or bring on Parkinson’s type symptoms that will disappear if you stop taking that medication.
+Some medications may have harmful interactions with other medications known as contraindications, and may worsen your symptoms or bring on Parkinson’s-like symptoms that will disappear if you stop taking that medication.
 Telling your doctor about other medicines, remedies or supplements you take can help to reduce the risk of contraindications.

 Getting the balance of Parkinson’s medications right for each individual is complicated and very important so if you have any concerns about the medication you are taking, you will need to discuss this directly with your doctor who will continue to monitor your medication on a regular basis.

 You can also talk to your pharmacist as he or she is qualified to prepare and dispense medicine, and to offer advice on your prescribed medications.
-Pharmacists are always willing to listen to concerns you may have and try to help if they can, for instance, they should be able to advise about any possible side effects from the medication that you may experience.
+Pharmacists are always willing to listen to concerns you may have and to help if they can. for instance, they should be able to advise about any possible side effects from the medication that you may experience.
 If your pharmacist cannot help then he or she will refer you to your doctor.

 See also Managing medication.

 Will I be able to change the timing and dose, or must the doctor decide?

 It is very important that you discuss any changes in your medication regime, either in timing or dosage, with your doctor or consultant before making a change.